 There are a number of ways you can gain an advantage regardless of what specific farming strategy you choose, but the point I’m making is this: nail down what your competitive advantage will be before you start.
 Then, have a strategic reason for every farm enterprise you operate and every farm decision you make.

 In other words, don’t just ramp up your meat chicken production next year because you sold out this year.
 If your motive is profit (and it should be because this is a business, right?) then you have to assess what the most profitable farm enterprise is for you and your market.

-For instance, years ago we raised heritage turkeys for Thanksgiving.
+For example, years ago we raised heritage turkeys for Thanksgiving.
 We’d raise a few hundred per year and sell them to customers in and around Atlanta.
 We always sold out at $7.50 /lb, and that was in 2009–2010.
-But, although we sold out, it wasn’t the easiest sale, since grocery stores pretty much give away turkeys at Thanksgiving.
+But, although we sold out, it wasn’t the easiest sale since grocery stores pretty much give away turkeys at Thanksgiving.

 Sure, it was a complementary enterprise to our other meat products, but the point is that raising heritage turkeys did nothing positive for our bottom line, and removing the enterprise didn’t risk our customers in other areas.

 So why not focus our efforts elsewhere?

 We did just that, and that’s what led us to start a Grade-A raw milk dairy and farmstead cheese business.
 That business was not only much more lucrative it was far easier to differentiate ourselves and have competitive uniqueness.
 After all, the barriers to entry in that business are substantial, since it requires land, livestock, infrastructure, and, well…you gotta know how to make good cheese.

 But there are other ways to stand out as well, whether it’s offering charcuterie and sausages instead of half hogs, or offering glamorous farm stays instead of simple farm tours.

 Just make sure you can answer this simple question:

 my farm’s defensible competitive advantage is ____________________